 15. Fine-tuning before the actual launch

-After AI has been introduced in initial teams or departments, a targeted phase of joint optimization, adjustment, and error correction follows – even before the system goes live company-wide.
-This phase is crucial to turn a functioning solution into a truly robust, practical AI.
+After the AI has been introduced in initial teams or departments, a targeted phase of joint optimization, adjustment, and error correction follows, even before the system goes live company-wide.
+This phase is crucial for turning a functioning solution into a truly robust, practical AI.

-Pilot operation shows how the AI is used in real everyday work.
-Here it becomes apparent where answers are still too imprecise, where processes are not optimal, where terms are misunderstood, or where additional information is missing.
+The pilot operation shows how the AI is used in the real working day.
+This is where it becomes clear where answers are still too imprecise, where processes do not work optimally, where terms are misunderstood, or where additional information is missing.
 These exact insights flow into this fine-tuning phase.

 What happens in this step?